khdegraaf/jepsen/postgres-rds/README.md

 the server disagreeing on what took place.
 It is entirely possible that a transaction failed, but due to a network problem, the successful confirmation got lost as a result.
 In CAP theoretical terms, you encountered a Partition, and Consistency suffered.
-The ugly truth of the matter is that the basic transaction API's do nothing to address this problem, and clients don't try to fix or address the problem.
+The ugly truth of the matter is that the basic transaction API's do nothing to address this problem, and clients generally don't try to fix or address the problem.

 ![Failed Commit](images/failed.jpg?raw=true "Failed Commit")